Profile: Hanania argues American Arabs need more networking and greater involvement in local society

 In 1990, the Sun-Times put together a team of reporters to send them to Israel to produce a special Magazine on Israel’s 42nd anniversary.

 “I heard about it and had won many journalism awards.
-And the intifada had started and I told the editor and the publisher I wanted to be included in the team.
+And the Intifada had begun and I told the editor and the publisher I wanted to be included in the team.
 After all, I was the only Palestinian American reporter covering a major beat in America and the newspaper had an obligation to be objective, balanced and fair,” Hanania said.

 That Fall, Hanania traveled to Palestine and spent three weeks there, living with his mother’s sister who had married into a family in Ramallah in the West Bank.
 He documented his experiences in his journal and interviewed many Palestinians and Israelis.
 He was harassed, detained and searched almost everyday by the Israeli soldiers.